gek007/ai-trading-workstation/planning/PLAN.md

 The frontend is a single-page application with a dense, terminal-inspired layout.
 The specific component architecture and layout system is up to the Frontend Engineer, but the UI should include these elements:

 - **Watchlist panel** — grid/table of watched tickers with: ticker symbol, current price (flashing green/red on change), daily change %, and a sparkline mini-chart (accumulated from SSE since page load)
-- **Main chart area** — larger chart for the currently selected ticker, with at minimum price over time.
+- **Main chart area** — larger chart for the currently selected ticker, displaying price history accumulated from SSE since page load.
+Chart updates in real-time as new price events arrive.
 Clicking a ticker in the watchlist selects it here.
+Chart starts empty on page load and fills progressively as data accumulates.
 - **Portfolio heatmap** — treemap visualization where each rectangle is a position, sized by portfolio weight, colored by P&L (green = profit, red = loss)
 - **P&L chart** — line chart showing total portfolio value over time, using data from `portfolio_snapshots`
 - **Positions table** — tabular view of all positions: ticker, quantity, avg cost, current price, unrealized P&L, % change